From coast to coast, I've visited all 50 states, and it taught me lessons no guidebook could

-I Visited All 50 States—Here Are 5 Things That Surprised Me About the U.S.
+I’ve Visited All 50 States—Here Are 5 Things That Surprised Me About the U.S.

 As anyone who’s ever known me will attest, I’ve always been energized by seeing new places and trying new things.
-So, a few years back, when I was getting close to visiting all 50 states, I made a promise to myself that I would see them all before I turned 50.
+So, a few years back, when I was getting close to having visited all 50 states, I made a promise to myself that I would see them all before I turned 50.
 It was the only item on my bucket list that really mattered to me.
-And the one I’m most proud of checking off, now that it’s done.
+And it’s the one I’m most proud of checking off, now that it’s done.

 Every state is worth visiting

 I knew for a while that North Dakota would be my final state.
-Nothing against the place, but it’s one of those spots that you’re just not all that likely to pass through on your way to anywhere else, like Oklahoma on a Route 66 road trip.
+Nothing against the place, but it’s one of those spots that you’re just not all that likely to pass through on your way to somewhere else, like Oklahoma on a Route 66 road trip.
 But I had absolutely no idea what would happen when I got to the Peace Garden State after I’d waited so long to go.

-I love that North Dakotans own their lack of popularity in such a celebratory way.
-They’re proud of where they live, and they should be.
-For lots of Americans, there’s an entire swath of the U.S. deemed “flyover states” that aren’t worth seeing.
+My takeaway nugget: For lots of Americans, there’s an entire swath of the U.S. deemed “flyover states” that aren’t worth seeing.
 That’s completely untrue.
 Some of the best moments in my life happened in places I never would have expected.
+And while North Dakota is absolutely worth visiting as soon as possible—every state is—I highly recommend saving it for last.

 Getting out of your comfort zone is its own reward